More than 2000 reviews over the last 25 years.

 The last thing I want to do is write out a bunch of spoilers, so I won't tell how everything breaks down.
 Some of the twists and turns were nicely done.
 I especially liked how the Russians were the good guys and honest brokers throughout.
 There's a lot of technology (radar-eluding planes, submarines) and geo-political intrigue in the vein of Tom Clancy.
 It's not as good as the best Tom Clancy, but that is a high bar.
 I found the North Korean plan for South Korea to be exceedingly implausible simply because of their hardheaded insistence on using a specific vehicle.
 I get it, the stereotype of military dictatorships is that they are ultra-orthodox and inflexible.

-The audiobook was poorly edited, though.
+The audiobook was poorly edited.
 Multiple times you can hear the reader clear his throat, shake papers and sometimes start over as he botched a line.
-Botched lines happen - but this is Also, the editor/producer should have caught the fact that Banning mis-read the word "emphatically" as "empathically" throughout the book.
+Botched lines happen - but things like this are supposed to be corrected and the mistakes edited out.
+Also, the editor/producer should have caught the fact that Banning mis-read the word "emphatically" as "empathically" throughout the book.
 This is my 467th audiobook review and this one stood out for its rather poor editing.
 Too bad.

 I rate this audiobook 3 stars out of 5, despite the production/editing work.
 It was a unique take on a potential Korean conflict.